VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 **Sample command**:

-The following command returns details for Pods in the namespace.
+The following command returns details for Pods in the current namespace.
 Include the `--namespace=NAMESPACE` flag to review details about Pods in a specific namespace, or `--all-namespaces` to retrieve information on all Pods across all namespaces.

 ```shell
 kubectl get pods